RapidStart CRM Setup and Installation

 With the Trial provisioned, and a license assigned to your user, go to https://admin.powerplatform.microsoft.com

-If you already have an environment you want to use, that has a database, you can skip to Step 3, otherwise Select “+ New” (1).
+If you already have an environment (other than the default) you want to use, that has a database, you can skip to Step 3, otherwise Select “+ New” (1).

 Make sure “Create a database for this environment?” is set to “Yes” (4), then click “Next” (5).